Plymouth State University

 Student Files a Complaint but Does Not Wish to Pursue Resolution and Requests Confidentiality

-- If the complainant does not wish to pursue a hearing and/or requests that his or her complaint remain confidential, the COSC will review again all the various support options available and clarify how the student might move forward in the future if they choose to.
-In complaints of sexual assault/misconduct the University will consult with the victim to put in place prompt and effective action as is reasonably practicable under the circumstances to support and protect the complainant and the community.
+- If the complainant does not wish to pursue a hearing and/or requests that his or her complaint remain confidential, the ADOS will review again all the various support options available and clarify how the student might move forward in the future if they choose to.
+In complaints of sexual assault/misconduct the university will consult with the victim to put in place prompt and effective action as is reasonably practicable under the circumstances to support and protect the complainant and the community.
 Efforts will be made to honor any confidentiality request made by a student within the constraints of Title IX requirements and resolution.
 No action will be taken without the knowledge of the complainant.
 (See Title IX in the Student Handbook).